 As soon as we see something with mindfulness, it can no longer hold us in its spell the same way it did when it was unconscious.

 Change is possible.
-The ancient wisdom of Dzogchen and Mahamudra provide excellent tools for working with our heart and mind.
-That’s why I’m so glad these teachings are available.
+The teachings on Dzogchen and Mahamudra provide excellent tools for working with our heart and mind.
+That’s why I’m so glad these teachings are available today.
 They’re needed now as much as ever.
 Why?
 Because life really shouldn’t be this hard.
 There is a simpler approach.